0xCAFEDECAF/VanBus/README.md

 between the various comfort-related equipment.
 Later, around 2005, they started to replace this protocol in their newer cars with the CAN bus protocol, however some models had VAN bus inside them until 2009.

+Only ESP8266 / ESP8285 is supported.
+ESP32 is NOT supported by this library; for boards with those MCUs there is this excellent library: [ESP32 RMT peripheral Vehicle Area Network (VAN bus) reader].

 ## 🔌 Schematics <a name = "schematics"></a>

 You can usually find the VAN bus on pins 2 and 3 of ISO block "A" of your head unit (car radio).
 See